 Add egg yolk mixture to gelatin milk and mix until combined.
-Continue to heat until mixture reaches 180 degrees.
-Remove from heat, add chestnut puree, vanilla extract, and salt, and beat briefly until combined.
+Continue to heat until mixture reaches 180°.
+Remove from heat, add chestnut puree, vanilla extract and salt and beat briefly until combined.
 Transfer into the pre-chilled bowl and place in fridge.
 Chill for about 30 minutes, stirring every 5 minutes to ensure it sets up consistently.

-In very clean bowl or stand mixer, beat 3 egg whites until stiff peaks form.
-Continue beating as you add 1/3 cup sugar in a stream.
+In a very clean bowl or stand mixer, beat 3 egg whites until stiff peaks form.
+Continue beating as you add ⅓ cup sugar in a stream.

 Fold egg whites into milk mixture, then gently fold in candied fruits and pour into pie crust.
 Refrigerate for 3 hours until set.
 Sprinkle with chocolate shavings.